gagolews/genieclust/.devel/sphinx/index.md

 The *genieclust* package {cite}`genieclust` for Python and R implements a robust and outlier resistant clustering algorithm called *Genie* {cite}`genieins`.

 The idea behind *Genie* is beautifully simple.
-First, make each individual point the sole member of its own cluster.
-Then, keep merging pairs of the closest clusters, one after another.
+First, it makes each individual point the sole member of its own cluster.
+Then, it keeps merging pairs of the closest clusters, one after another.
 However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size will sometimes be combined with its nearest counterpart.